napari/napari/docs/naps/4-async-slicing.md

 - May improve general readability of async code for some.
 - Mostly syntactic sugar on top of `concurrent.futures`.
 - Likely need an `asyncio` event loop distinct from Qt's main event loop, which could be confusing and cause issues.
+- [As discussed on Zulip](https://napari.zulipchat.com/#narrow/stream/212875-general/topic/qt-async-threads), `qt-async-threads` is a possible solution, but it is still quite new.

 ### Slice from vispy layer instead of viewer model